bensmyth0/bensmyth.biostat625.HW3/README.md

 This package seeks to reimplement the command for linear models in base R (lm) as a new command linear.
 * linear() runs a linear regression model given the specified response variable and predictor variables.

+linear() takes the following arguments:
+* y - Name of the response variable from data to be used in fitting a linear model.
+If data = NULL, then y will be taken to be a vector containing the response variable.
+* x - Vector containing the names of the explanatory variables from data to be used to predict y.
+If data = NULL, then x will be taken to be a matrix of the the explanatory variables, with each column containing one variable.
+* data - Dataframe containing the response and explanatory variables.
+* cat - Logical: TRUE if the specified data contain categorical variables, FALSE if they do not.
+Defaults to FALSE.

+linear() returns the following values:
+* beta - Vector containing the list of fitted parameter values from the linear model fit.
+* fits - Vector containing the fitted values of y from the regression model.
+* res - Vector containing the residuals of the fitted regression model.
+* SSq - The Sums of Squares of the linear model fit.
+Returns SSE (Sum of Squares Error), SSR (Sum of Squares Regression), and SST (Sum of Squares Total).
+* R.sq - The R-Squared value of the linear model fit.
+* F.Test - The ANOVA table for the linear model fit.
+Includes a row for each variable in the fitted model.
+Computes the Degrees of Freedom, the Sum of Squares, Mean Square, F Test statistic, and p-value for each variable in the fitted linear model.
+* model - Matrix of the variables used in the model.
+First column corresponds to the response variable, y, followed by the explanatory variables, x, in the order that they were specified in the function.

 ## Installation
 Using the package `devtools`, the package may be installed directly from github in the following manner: